Vintage Pyrex Spring Blossom Green “Crazy Daisy” Pattern Cups.

 –

-Take away: if you can AVOID having functional vintage Pyrex pieces (or any vintage mugs or glasses) in your home, I would highly recommend that.
+Take away: If you can AVOID having functional vintage Pyrex pieces (or any vintage mugs or glasses) in your home, I would highly recommend that.

 –

-Here is a link to a post with lead-free modern mug choices: https://tamararubin.com/2016/12/mugs/
+Here is a link to a post listing some Lead-free modern mug choices: https://tamararubin.com/2016/12/mugs/.

 As always, please let me know if you have any questions.

-Thank you for reading and for sharing my posts!
+Thank you for reading and for sharing this work!

 Tamara Rubin